 If you are still in high school, have completed high school but have not yet started college, or have completed less than one year of full-time study (approximately 30 credits) at the college level, you are considered a first-year applicant.
 If you wish to enter college after your junior year of high school, you are considered to be contemplating Early Admission.

 If you are sure that Sarah Lawrence is your first choice, you may choose to apply early.
-We offer two Early Decision (ED) options that differ only in their deadlines (ED I: November 1 and ED II: February 1).
+We offer two Early Decision (ED) options that differ only in their deadlines (ED I: November 1 and ED II: January 1).
 If we offer you admission under either option, we expect you to accept the offer and enroll.
 Early Decision applicants and their counselors must sign the Early Decision Agreement.
 If we do not admit you as an Early Decision candidate, it may be because we wish to consider additional information such as your first-semester senior year grades.
-In this case we would postpone the decision and consider your application in February with the Regular Decision pool.
+In this case we would postpone the decision and consider your application with the Regular Decision pool.

-We mail our admission decisions in early April.
+We mail our admission decisions in late March through early April.
 If we offer you admission, you must respond by the Candidate's Reply Date of May 1.

 If you wish to enter college after your junior year of high school, you are said to be considering Early Admission.
 Follow all of the directions for first-year students.
 Early Admission candidates are required to interview on campus.

 - The Common Application, which must be completed online, and the $60 application fee or waiver.